apfelaudio/eurorack-pmod-usb-soundcard/README.md

 - Only 48KHz / 16bit sample rate supported
 - LambdaConcept ECPIX-5 is the only (tested) target platform
+- For now, enumeration and audio only tested on Linux

 ## Connecting

 - The `eurorack-pmod` should be connected to PMOD0.
+    - **WARN**: if you are using an older (R3.1) hw revision, make sure to build with `PMOD_HW=HW_R31` in the build invocation below.
+Otherwise the gateware will freeze as it will try to talk to the touch IC (which is not there for R3.1).
 - CN16 is the USB-C device port upon which the device will enumerate
 - Power jumper set to `USB-2` so it's possible to disconnect & reconnect the LUNA USB port while the board is powered from the debug interface port.